 An X-ray is an imaging test that uses small amounts of radiation to produce pictures of the organs, tissues, and bones of the body.
 When focused on the chest, it can help spot abnormalities or diseases of the airways, blood vessels, bones, heart, and lungs.
 Chest X-rays can also determine if you have fluid in your lungs, or fluid or air surrounding your lungs.

 Your doctor could order a chest X-ray for a variety of reasons, including to assess injuries resulting from an accident or to monitor the progression of a disease, such as cystic fibrosis.
-A chest X-ray is an easy, quick, and effective test that has been used for decades to help doctors view some of your most vital organs.
+You might also need a chest X-ray if you go to the emergency room with chest pain or if you’ve been involved in an accident that included force to your chest area.

 - chest pain